flyingmachine/brave-clojure-web/content/do-things.md

 As you can see, the `my-first` associates the symbol `first-thing` with the first element of the vector that was passed in as an argument.
-It does this by placing the symbol within a vector.
+You tell `my-first` to do this by placing the symbol `first-thing` within a vector.

 That vector is like a huge sign held up to Clojure which says, "Hey!
 This function is going to receive a list or a vector as an argument.